pmrf.functions.math

 Parameters:

-• zero_nan (bool, optional) – Replace NaN with zero.
-The default is True.
+• zero_nan (bool, optional, default=True) – Replace NaN with zero.

 Returns: